liangyh911/ATTNChecker/README.md

 ### Docker Image

-You can also pull a pre-built docker image from Docker Hub
+You can pull and run a pre-built docker image from Docker Hub

 ```shell
 docker pull lyh911/attnchk-pytorch:1.0